 Is there a pattern of days with peak traffic?

-By tracking these peak performance days, you can schedule fresh pins on related blog posts for those top performing days moving forward.
+Track peak performance days and schedule fresh pins on related blog posts for those days moving forward.

 2 – Pinterest Analytics

-Just like GA, Pinterest analytics (PA) provides users with various metrics to analyze their performance on the platform, including impressions, engagement, top pins, boards, and many more.
+Just like GA, Pinterest analytics (PA) gives users various metrics to analyze their performance — impressions, engagement, top pins, boards, and more.

-Or, you can find detailed information like audience location and use that information to schedule your pins for your audience’s time zone.
+You can also find detailed information like audience location.
+Use that information to schedule your pins for your audience’s time zone.

 Pro-tip – Combine the audience insights from PA with the top referring pins in Google Analytics.